madebycm/nextjs-cm-authjs/README.md

 - go to http://localhost:3000/cm

 You will see three use cases for how to access and set custom session properties using next-auth.
 This can be extended to serve as role-based access controls (RBAC), etc.

+This demonstration uses GoogleProvider, so update .env.local with:

+GOOGLE_ID="xxx"
+GOOGLE_SECRET="xxx"

+(or use any other provider)